-In the first fostroxacitabine bralpamide study, phase 1a, safety and tolerability at different doses were evaluated to determine dose levels for the phase 1b study.
-At the end of March 2021, the last patient with advanced liver cancer was included in the first part of the phase 1b study with fostroxacitabine bralpamide and in April it was announced that the last patient had completed the safety follow-up.
+In the first study with fostrox, phase 1a, safety and tolerability were evaluated at different doses to establish dose levels for the phase 1b study.
 The results were positive with a good safety and tolerability profile.
-Thus, the starting dose was determined for the initial part of the phase 1b/2a study, where fostroxacitabine bralpamide is given in combination with Keytruda® or Lenvima®.
+Thereby the starting dose could be determined for the initial part of the phase 1b/2a study, where fostrox is given in combination with Keytruda® or Lenvima®.

-During the ESMO congress in September, additional positive data from the completed dose escalation part of the phase 1b study were presented.
-A total of nine patients with various types of advanced cancer in the liver were included and evaluated.
+In the monotherapy study, a total of nineteen patients with various types of advanced liver cancer were included and evaluated.
 These patients had exhausted all possible approved treatments prior to being included in the study.